 There is a balance between incoming solar radiation and outgoing terrestrial radiation.
-Any process that alters the energy balance of the earth-atmosphere system is known as radiative forcing (RF).
-Some of the major causes that may trigger radiative forcing include variation in the earth's orbit, solar radiation, volcanic activity, and atmospheric composition (Forster et al. 2007).
-Figure 2.4 depicts the radiative forcing by the atmospheric concentrations of CO2, CH4, and

-Figure 2.4: Atmospheric concentrations of carbon dioxide, methane and nitrous oxide over the last 10,000 years (large panels) and since 1750 (inset panels) (IPCC 2007c)
+Any process that alters the energy balance of the earthatmosphere system is known as radiative forcing (RF).
+Some of the major causes that may trigger radiative forcing include variation in the earth's orbit, solar radiation, volcanic activity and atmospheric composition (Forster et al., 2007).
+Figure 2.4 depicts the radiative forcing by the atmospheric concentrations of CO2, CH4 and N2O over the last 10,000 years (large panels) and since 1750 (inset panels).